Baba in Wonderland: Online Self-Supervised Dynamics Discovery for Executable World Models

 Key Points

-- Demonstrates significant improvements in learning efficiency.
+- Experiments show significant improvements in learning under prior misalignment.

 📖 Reader Mode